dinh/dashboard-sample/README.md

 ### Benefits

-There are a few benefits to generate the html on the server side:
+There are a few benefits to generating the html on the server side:

-1. Language consistency: Stay in the same language as the backend code (e.g., `Python` for this example)
+1. Language consistency: Stay in the same language as the backend code (e.g., `Python` used here)
 2. Rapid prototyping: Easier to get a bunch of visuals - think dashboards - up in less time
 3. **Most Important:** No JS or front-end framework!
 4. Much easier for all programmers to be full stack